SivertSolum/Graa-Synth/README.md

-# graasynth
+# Graa-Synth
-Graa Synth is a synthesizer written with Cabbage and Csound.
+Graa-Synth is a synthesizer written with Cabbage and Csound.

 Work-in-progress